Mohamed Ali El-Kebir

-The worst noise of all is the swish of the bomb falling through the air…It certainly strikes terror into the stoutest hearts.. and then the crash and the topolling houses,” 39 wrote a Mayo doctor to his family in October 1940, describing his medical work in London during the blitz.
+“The worst noise of all is the swish of the bomb falling through the air…It certainly strikes terror into the stoutest hearts.. and then the crash and the topolling houses,” 39 wrote a Mayo doctor to his family in October 1940, describing his medical work in London during the blitz.

 Among the refugees who arrived at Westland Row from Holyhead on Friday night, September 2, 1940, on the mailboat, were Mayo natives.
 James Boylan, from Belmullet.
-He told the Irish Press in September 1940, the bombs were dropping about North Wales so fast he decided to escape.
+He told the Irish Press in September 1940, that the bombs were dropping on North Wales so fast that he decided to escape.

 Mrs. Mary Walsh, carrying her six-month-old baby daughter, told of her home being wrecked by a bomb.
 She was going to relatives in Ballyvary.
 “I have had no sleep for weeks and I am glad to get to Ireland”.
 40

 Another Mayo woman fleeing the carnage was Mrs. Mary Halloran whose house had also been wrecked by a bomb.
-Her three-month-old baby boy and her sister, Miss B. Coyne were with her and they were going to relatives in Dounetter, Claremorris.
+Her three-month-old baby boy and her sister, Miss B. Coyne were with her and they were going to relatives in Dooletter, Claremorris.

 “I am too tired and too glad to get back to Ireland to talk,” said another young woman who was going to Co.
 Mayo with her baby daughter.
 41